 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Kansas City and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Kansas City rent prices in the chart below.

-When we take a look at the two-bedroom comparison from December to January, Kansas City experienced a 0.31% increase for the price of a two-bedroom apartment.
-The rent price for a Kansas City two-bedroom apartments currently stands at $1,282.0.
+When we take a look at the two-bedroom comparison from March to April, Kansas City experienced a -0.97% decrease for the price of a two-bedroom apartment.
+The rent price for a Kansas City two-bedroom apartments currently stands at $1,223.0.

 More key findings include:

-Rent decreased in Lenexa, KS, Shawnee, KS, Mission, KS, Leawood, KS.
+Rent increased in Lenexa, KS, Shawnee, KS, Mission, KS .

 Rent growth in Kansas City over the past year has been declining.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Kansas City rent prices appear to be relatively affordable for local residents.